Xexer/abap-feature-matrix/README.md

 # ABAP Feature Matrix
-At the moment, the repository mainly contains configuration files for the ABAP Feature Matrix, the information is rendered via [Software-Heroes](https://software-heroes.com/en/abap-feature-matrix).
+At the moment, the repository mainly contains configuration files for the ABAP Feature Matrix, the information is rendered via 👀 [Software-Heroes](https://software-heroes.com/en/abap-feature-matrix).

+## Documentation
+Here you can find the 👉 [documentation](admin/documentation.md) were the document structure and usage is explained.

-## Structure
+## Contribution
-- **config** - Configuration files
-- **wiki** - Wiki pages for more Informations
+You want to contribute to the project, than you can open an issue or read [contribution](admin/contribution.md) file and make your hands dirty 🔥.